kubernetes-sigs/cluster-api-provider-aws/docs/book/src/topics/rosa/external-auth.md

 # External Auth Providers (BYOI)

-ROSA allows you to Bring Your Own Identity (BYOI) to manage and authenticate cluster users.
+ROSA HCP allows you to Bring Your Own Identity (BYOI) to manage and authenticate cluster users.

 ## Enabling